-Go to Settings > Advanced settings > Marketing settings > Customer insights sync.
+Go to Settings > Advanced settings > Marketing settings > Marketing data configuration.

 Find and select the check box for each entity you want to sync.

-Wait for up to a minute, until you see an announcement near the top of the page that "your changes have been accepted...".
+Wait for up to a minute, until you see a pop-up dialog that says "Your new settings have been saved.
+Please allow up to half an hour for them to take effect".
 If you don't see the announcement, select Publish changes again and then wait again; repeat until you see the message.

-Depending on how much data needs to be synced (and other factors), you may need to wait for several minutes (or up to six hours) before your data is available for use in your segments, messages, and scoring models.
+Depending on how much data needs to be synced (and other factors), you may need to wait for several minutes (up to half an hour) before your data is available for use in your segments, messages, and scoring models.
 Here are some ways you'll be able to tell that a new entity is synced and ready for use (you only need to check one of these):

-- The check box for the relevant entity on the Customer insights sync page is shown as checked and grayed out when you first enter the page.
+- The check box for the relevant entity on the Marketing data configuration page is shown as checked and grayed out when you first enter the page.
 The check box is gray to indicate that you can't disable the sync once it has started.
 You must reload the page manually to see this change.

 - The relevant entity is shown in the assist-edit menu for marketing email messages.